Something Just Like TRuST : Toxicity Recognition of Span and Target: Benchmarking Experiments

 \subsection{In-Context Learning}

 Few-shot learning improves LLM performance in many tasks, such as question answering \cite{brown2020language}.
-There are many strategies for selecting few-shot examples.
-Previous work suggested that similarity to the example in question is effective \cite{paraschiv2023offensive,liu-etal-2022-makes,zebaze2024incontextexampleselectionsimilarity} was borne out in our early experiments.
-We use Linq-Embed-Mistral \cite{LinqAIResearch2024} to create embeddings, and retrieve similar examples from our training data.
-Figure \ref{fig:few_shot} shows results for few-shot up to six, for 4 non-reasoning models.
-For toxicity detection, examples help only for GPT4o, and requires at least three examples to surpass zero-shot.
-For toxic span prediction, one example is enough to increase the performance for Llama models, whereas Sonnet requires at least two examples.
-For target group prediction, few-shot learning helps all models, and the improvements are more dramatic, e.g., from 0.48 to 0.64 for Llama8b with one example.
-However, apart from prediction of target group, LLMs still do not surpass the performance of fine-tuned PLMs.
+Prior work—and our early experiments—suggested selecting demonstrations by similarity to the test example is effective \cite{paraschiv2023offensive,liu-etal-2022-makes,zebaze2024incontextexampleselectionsimilarity}.
+We therefore use Linq-Embed-Mistral embeddings \cite{LinqAIResearch2024} to retrieve similar training examples.
+Figure \ref{fig:few_shot} reports zero-to 6 shots for four non-reasoning models.
+For toxicity detection, examples help only GPT4o, and only with at least 3 examples.
+For toxic span prediction, one example improves Llama models, while Sonnet needs at least two.
+For target group prediction, few-shot learning benefits all models, with larger gains (e.g., Llama8b improves from 0.48 to 0.64 with one example).
+However, except for target group prediction, LLMs remain inferior to PLMs.